-Below are a few links I’ve found throughout my research which contain great information on a variety of blood disorders, including Acute Lymphoblastic Leukemia, Acute Promyelotic Leukemia and childhood leukemias.
-Considering they are medical documentation, they are easier to understand than most I’ve found.
-Also a few pieces depicting my personal journey:
+Below are a few links I’ve found throughout my research which contain great information on a variety of blood disorders, including Acute Lymphoblastic Leukemia, Acute Promyelocytic Leukemia and other cancer related topics to help you along the way.

 Updated October 29, 2019

 The Canadian Cancer Society has recently released a study showing that 4 in 10 cancer cases in Canada are considered preventable.
 The comprehensive study looks at how Canadians are contributing to the risk of developing cancer and what we can do to reduce the chances of ever hearing the words, ‘You have cancer’.
 Click here for more information.